-- Faculty members with the M.D. degree should have completed residency training to board eligibility, if appropriate.
-Departments may, but are not mandated by this document to, require actual board certification. - Faculty members with the Ph.D. or other terminal degree will be expected to have completed postdoctoral training or equivalent experience, if appropriate to their area of specialization at the time of training. - Others should be eligible for professional certification in their fields, if such is available or applicable.
+- Faculty members with the M.D. degree should have completed residency training to board eligibility, if appropriate. - Faculty members with a Ph.D. or other terminal degree will be expected to have completed postdoctoral training or equivalent experience, if appropriate to their area of specialization at the time of training. - Others should be eligible for professional certification in their fields if such is available or applicable.

-- Demonstrated ability in research - Potential for effectiveness in departmental and professional service
+- Demonstrated ability in research - Potential to develop an independent extramurally funded research program - Potential for effectiveness in departmental and professional service